Ticker

 10. Try yoga

 Yoga is a highly effective activity (asanas) that helps with both strengthening and stretching the back muscles.
-Beginners should slowly start the asanas to avoid aggravating any possible existing conditions with the back.
+Beginners should start and gradually progress slowly to avoid aggravating existing back conditions.
 Yoga offers tailor-made stretching and strengthening movements specifically to correct any back problems and also to avoid any future back problems.
 The yoga instructor can recommend necessary modifications that will protect the spine while helping in getting the most out of each movement.

-Popular stretching and strengthening movements in yoga for back health include reclined supine twists that help relieve back pain, cobra backbend stretches to relieve stress and fatigue due to back pain and to soothe sciatica, extended triangle to help reduce backache and sciatica, locust stretches to relieve back pain and fatigue and strengthen back torso, two-knee spinal twists that promote mobility of the spine, cat-cow stretches for mobilizing the spine, child’s stretches that release tension in the back, downward-facing dog for relieving back pain and sciatica, sphinx stretches for strengthening the spine and buttocks, Half Lord of the Fishes twisting movements that energize the spine and alleviate fatigue, and bridge backbend stretch that help in stimulation and restoration.
+Popular stretching and strengthening movements in yoga for back health include reclined supine twists that help relieve back pain, cobra backbend stretches to relieve stress and fatigue due to back pain and to soothe sciatica, extended triangle to help reduce backache and sciatica, locust stretches to relieve back pain and fatigue and strengthen back torso, two-knee spinal twists that promote mobility of the spine, cat-cow stretches for mobilizing the spine, child’s stretches that release tension in the back, and bridge backbend stretch that help in stimulation and restoration.

 Conclusion: